 Merroir—Topping

-Lake Gaston’s Shady Shack Grill and Flip Flop Bar is a popular place to get a casual bite in the area, with a menu that highlights seafood and American cuisine.
-The restaurant underwent construction in 2015 and reopened Flip Flops Bar, now twice the original size.
+Lake Gaston’s Shady Shack Bar and Grill is a popular place to get a casual bite in the area, with a menu that highlights seafood and American cuisine.
 The Shady Shack also includes a small market store that sells the lake life essentials, such as snacks, sunglasses, ice cream, apparel, and water inflatables.
 For guests visiting by boat, the pay-at-the-pump gas station allows you to fill up the tank after your scenic waterfront meal.

 Amber Lantern—Chesapeake